thedolphinsfan1/Pawser-Aviation-Liveries-for-Geo-FS-Multiliveries/Updates.md

-# Addons Coming in the Not-too-distant Future
+# Base Maps Have Been Added!
-I am working so that users will be able to access the base maps in the respository, instead of relying on an outside source.
-Please bare with me as I try to make this happen with my limited time.
-Thank you.
+All the base maps have been added!
+After a good amount of time, all my base maps have been added.
+Thanks for waiting!